usnistgov/ccu_validation_scoring/OpenCCU_README.md

  * `-aR`: second gap for the time reference instances merging

- * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. class is to use the class label only (ignoring status) to merge and class-status is to use the class and status label to merge
+ * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. "class" is to use the class label only (ignoring status) to merge and "class-status" is to use the class and status label to merge

 ```bash
 # an example of statistics computing